Home

 How Could Jacob Refuse?

-And of course, Rebekah would have none of it, so she immediately seeks out Jacob and reveals to him her plans to protect his right to the birthright.
-But after Jacob had heard what his mother was planning to do, he knew immediately that this would be wrong, and that a curse (punishment) would be brought down on him if he were to participate.
+Of course, Rebekah would have none of it, so she immediately seeks out Jacob and reveals to him her plans to protect his right to the birthright.
+But after Jacob had heard what his mother was planning to do, he knew immediately that this would be wrong and that a curse (punishment) would probably be brought down on him if he were to participate.

-Now keep in mind that this is coming from the only person who'd stood by him when nobody else would.
-A person that loved him so-much-so, that she's willing to stand between him and the wrath of God, so that his life may be spared.
-I ask you today, if you were in Jacob's place -- could you say no to her?
+Remember that this comes from the only person who'd stood by him when nobody else would, a person who loved him so much that she was willing to stand between him and the wrath of God so that his life may be spared from God destroying him.
+Now, I ask you today, if you were in Jacob's place, could you say no to her?

 Bible Study Online